New to the UW-WC library?

 This collection, located behind the circulation desk, includes books, articles, and/or audio and video tapes for short-term reading or viewing as assigned by faculty.
 Since many students need to access a limited number of copies or materials, fines for overdue items are heavy: 2-hr. loans: $.50 per hour overdue, per item.

-The library streams podcasted lectures (WildCasts) at the request of the faculty member.
-Lectures can be streamed online or downloaded to an MP3 player.
 Would you like to see your class podcasted?
 Ask your professor to consider adding a WildCast.